C0PEP0D/sheld0n/README.md

 The whole interface of the code is located in the `cases` folder.

 You can either use the code using its Graphical User Interface (GUI) or a Command Line Interface (CLI).
-If you see the file `gui_generate_new_case` in the `cases` folder, you are currently using the graphical interface.
-On the contrary, if the `cli_generate_new_case` is present, you are using the command line interface.
+If you see the file `switch_to_cli` in the `cases` folder, you are currently using the graphical interface.
+Otherwise you are using the command line interface.

 If you start using the code, using the GUI is recommended.
 To switch from the `CLI` to the `GUI`, just execute the `switch_to_cli` command.